LEA-Blockchain/sctp/README.md

 ## Introduction

-The Simple Compact Transaction Protocol (SCTP) library provides a highly efficient and straightforward binary serialization format, based on the LIP-0006 specification.
+The Simple Compact Transaction Protocol (SCTP) library provides a highly efficient and straightforward binary serialization format, based on the [LIP-0006](https://docs.getlea.org/lips/LIP-0006.html).
 It is designed for performance and ease of use, especially in resource-constrained environments like WebAssembly.

 The library allows you to encode a sequence of typed data fields into a compact byte stream and then decode that stream back into its original data structures.
 It is written in C and exposes a simple, clean API for both encoding and decoding operations.